 Under the law, a petitioner must prove that they have been abstinent from alcohol, depending on certain factors, for at least 1 year prior to their request for a hearing before the Secretary of State.

-In my office, I won't touch a case without at least a year and a half of abstinence, and I think anyone trying a license appeal with less time than that is completely wasting their time.
+In my office, I generally won't file a case without at least a year and a half of abstinence, and I think that, with few exceptoins, anyone trying a license appeal with less time than that is completely wasting their time.

 As I noted, proving this first issue, that you haven't had anything to drink in the last year (or more), is the easier of the 2 issues.
 In this case, assuming it's true, it's more a case of getting your letters to prove just that point, and not go off about other things that do not matter at all.